psychemedia/stuff-and-nonsense/00_reboot/00_Intro.md

 In a book,

-Or told upon a stage,
+Or performed upon a stage,

 They've already been approved,
 Via proper typeset page.